vonrinehart95/ENGL-235/Log2.md

 and by them having their own copy of the instructions, I think they will be.
 - This week I have learned that there is so much I still don't know about technology.
-I've learned to just accept that and move forward regardless of where I am in knowing the deep fundimentals of tech.
+I've learned to just accept that and move forward regardless of where I am in knowing the deep fundamentals of tech.
 Such is the case with Markdown.
 Looking up Markdown, I felt like a rookie for sure.
 But the only way I can learn is to try.
 I downloaded MacDown and that came with a help guide that I feel will help calm my worrying.
-I leanred that these programs are  made to help people, so I'm sure the creators would want to help people learn the programs.
+I learned that these programs are  made to help people, so I'm sure the creators would want to help people learn the programs.
 I have to remind myself that it's possible to do, even for me.